 Estimates on the number of people who own mobile phones in Africa go as high as 750 million.
 With more than 29 million mobile phones, Kenya accounts for about four percent of the total number of devices on the continent.
 The rapid proliferation across the country is hard to ignore.
 If you were stuck in Nairobi airport during the day, you cannot avoid hearing a visitor to Kenya asking a local Kenyan (or in my case, a foreigner who could resemble a Kenyan) how to transfer money through M-Pesa.

-The precipitous spread of mobile money transfer services in Kenya since Safaricom launched M-Pesa in 2007 has not been limited to my traveling counterparts and their business related friends.
+The precipitous spread of mobile money transfer services in Kenya since Safaricom launched M-Pesa in 2007 has not been limited to my travelling counterparts and their business related friends.
 Rather, the mobile money transfer services have been at the center of the changing lifestyle of poor Kenyans.
 Magazines from The Economist to theBusiness Daily have highlighted people who are skipping a meal or choosing to walk instead of paying for bus fare so they can afford additional credit on their mobile phone.

 Mobile in Agriculture & Education

 The success of mobile phones in transforming Kenyans’ lives, especially the poor, is not be limited to mobile money transfer services.
-Consider the effects of mobile phones on dairy farming in Kenya. iCow, a voice-based WAP enabled application, keeps farmers aware of breeding and feeding methods for their livestock.
+Consider the effects of mobile phones on dairy farming in Kenya. iCow, a voice-based WAP-enabled application, keeps farmers aware of breeding and feeding methods for their livestock.
 A local dairy farm owner can register each cow free of charge through the iCow portal and receive SMS about the breeding patterns of their livestock.
 After receiving such vital information, the farm owner can relay the information to the person managing the livestock.

 The Kenya Agricultural Commodity Exchange (KACE) has also been pushing a new mobile service that would enable farmers to receive up-to-date farm prices through their mobile phones, effectively strengthening the bargaining power of farmers at the market.